The CEO of Cambridge Analytica plans a book on its methods, and the US election

 The book will be coming out in Germany first, with a German publisher, after which it will be published in the U.K. and internationally.
 The working title is “Mad men to maths men”.

-On Brexit, he categorically denies CA any involvement.
+On Brexit, he categorically denies CA had any involvement.
 CA “did not work on Brexit,” he says.
 Claims in the media to the contrary were wrong and based on the ‘liberal media’s’ denial that the UK wanted to leave the EU.
 He says the rumour has come about because they were approached by “by a number of different campaigns, pro and against, to discuss whether there might be a role for us on Brexit… We had a number of discussions.
 Obviously, these discussions made their way into the public forum but we meet with hundreds of companies every year and talk about business opportunities.
 That doesn’t mean you engage with them doesn’t mean you contract with them and it certainly doesn’t mean that you work for them.”

-He says stories by The Guardian that CA worked on pro-Brexit campaigns were based on “one or two data points” that they “then created an entire narrative around that that was pure fiction.
+He says stories by The Guardian that CA worked on pro-Brexit campaigns were based on “one or two data points” that they “then created an entire narrative around that that was pure fiction.”

 He says CA has worked on political campaigns in African countries but does not comment on “live campaigns.”